Udan Panam: Season 2: 2019

-Season 3: 2020-2021
+Season 3: 2020–21

 Dain Davis and Nayika Nayakan fame Meenakshi Raveendran hosted the third season of the show, renamed as Udan Panam 3.0.
 It premiered on Mazhavil Manorama on 7 July 2020.

 Earlier a travel-themed show, the show had an indoor set up in this season and participants were connected through video calls.

 Dain was temporarily replaced by Sooraj Thelakkad and Suhail Kukku for a short period.

-Season 4: 2022-present
+Season 4

 The fourth season of the show, renamed Udan Panam: Chapter 4 premiered on 11 July 2022 on Mazhavil Manorama.
 Dain Davis and Meenakshi Raveendran were retained as the hosts.